SCARAB & DAHLIA TAROT

 Boxed In

 The Scarab & Dahlia Tarot did, of course, require a box to store the cards.
-To maintain a coherent visual identity across the project, I utilized the typeface [] and developed a color palette extracted from the deck's title card.
+To maintain a coherent visual identity across the project, I utilized the typeface Priori Serif and developed a color palette extracted from the deck's title card.
 These elements were present in the borders of each card, the informational booklet which accompanied them, and the packaging that tied it all together.
+I spliced the backdrop for the lid from two of Callahan's scans.
+The whole process blurred the line between physical and digital collage-making.